-If your institution needs to regularly capture lectures in high quality the best option is a dedicated lecture capture solution like Winnov’s CBox.
+If your institution needs to regularly capture lectures in high quality the best option is a dedicated lecture capture box like Winnov’s CBox.
 These products are specifically designed to streamline and automate the content capture and encoding process – saving faculty time and energy.

 We'll show you how to: